samvera-labs/samvera_docs/.github/ISSUE_TEMPLATE/6_front_end_feature.md

 ---
-name: Back End Feature
+name: Front End Feature
 about: >
   Add or improve a front end feature to improve user experience wit the generated site.
-title: ''
-labels: 'feature', 'front end'
+labels: ['feature', 'front end']
-assignees: ''

 ---

 ### Description